rehierl/node-tree-outliner/about-h1-h6.md

 ```

 The definition of an order for the set of heading elements has no meaning
-because that order alone does not define what the semantics are, if ...
+because this order by itself does not define what the semantics are, if ...

 * a subsequent heading is just as (i.e. equally) important.
 * a less important heading follows a more important one.